dapr/quickstarts/jobs/python/sdk/README.md

   }'
 ```

-In the `job-service` terminal window, the output should be:
+In the `job-service-sdk` terminal window, the output should be:

 ```text